khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 tolerant, we should stop turning a blind eye when it is a question of our friends.
 Friends, enemies, and strangers would all be treated exactly the same; this cannot be right.”
-Our reply would be---and may Allāh help us succeed--- nothing but encouragement towards tolerance and unselfishness.
+Our reply would be---and may Allāh help us succeed---nothing but encouragement towards tolerance and unselfishness.

 144. You should turn a blind eye not on [the faults of] the greedy but only on [those of] a true friend.
 If you wish to know how you should act in this